Activity note: Hotel check in from 3:00 p.m.

 Lunch: At a local restaurant, enjoy a plated meal with coffee, tea, water; other beverages available for purchase.

-Afternoon: This afternoon we’ll explore two of the city’s most vibrant neighborhoods to gain fascinating (and occasionally offbeat) insights into history, architecture, and people.
-The motorcoach will drop us off for a walking field trip with a local expert into Chinatown, with its rich culture and striking collection of heritage buildings that recall the contributions of early pioneers and leaders.
-We’ll also walk through historic Gastown, the city’s birthplace, with much of its early architecture and character intact.
-We’ll also see how it is evolving into one of the city’s newest residential areas.
-Returning to the motorcoach, we’ll finish our afternoon with a drive through Stanley Park as our expert provides commentary on board.
+Afternoon: This afternoon we’ll explore the vibrant neighborhood and national historic site of Gastown to gain fascinating (and occasionally offbeat) insights into history, architecture, and people.
+The motorcoach will drive through Chinatown and our local expert will discuss its rich culture and striking collection of heritage buildings that recall the contributions of early pioneers and leaders.
+We’ll then walk through historic Gastown, the city’s birthplace, with much of its early architecture and character intact.
+We’ll also see how it is evolving into one of the city’s newest residential areas.< br> Returning to the motorcoach, we’ll finish our afternoon with a drive through Stanley Park as our expert provides commentary on board.
 This 1,000-acre evergreen oasis near the downtown core boasts a natural West Coast atmosphere and backdrop of majestic cedar, hemlock, and fir trees.
 Park landmarks include totem poles, monuments and sculptures, and a 5.5 mile seawall that encircles the entire park.

 Dinner: At the hotel, we’ll have a plated meal including coffee, tea, water; other beverages available for purchase.